Intervention: What is it?

 Sober Coaching as part of the overall Intervention Package.

-Newman Intervention and Addiction Services offers an after-rehab component known as Sober Coaching.
+Newman Intervention and Recovery Solutions offers an after-rehab component known as Sober Coaching.
 Sober coaching after rehab can be a vital component of the recovery process and a natural extension of the intervention.
 While rehab provides the initial foundation for sobriety, the real challenge often begins when individuals return to their everyday lives.
 Sober coaches offer continuous support during this critical transition, helping individuals navigate the triggers and temptations that may arise post-rehab.

 A sober coach works closely with the recovering individual to develop healthy habits, build a strong support system, and reinforce the coping strategies learned in rehab.
 They provide guidance, accountability, and encouragement, ensuring that the individual stays on track with their recovery goals.
 This one-on-one support can be particularly beneficial in preventing relapse, as the coach helps identify early signs of trouble and intervenes before they escalate.